Bad Rappenau station: Passenger services

 Bad Rappenau is located on the Elsenz Valley Railway, running from Bad Friedrichshall via Sinsheim to Heidelberg.
-RE 2 Regional-Express services coming from Mannheim Hauptbahnhof and S42 Stadtbahn services coming from Bad Friedrichshall normally cross here.
+RE 10b Regional-Express services coming from Mannheim Hauptbahnhof and S42 Stadtbahn services coming from Bad Friedrichshall normally cross here.

-The railway line was extensively renovated between 7 January 2014 and 1 May 2015.
-At this time, replacement buses ran between Sinsheim, Bad Rappenau and Neckarsulm.

 Regionalbahn service RB 74 ran hourly between Sinsheim, Bad Rappenau, Bad Wimpfen and Bad Friedrichshall (some to/from Heilbronn) until the closure of the line in early January 2014.
 Since the reopening of the line on 1 May 2015, Bad Rappenau has been served by line S42 of the Heilbronn Stadtbahn.

 Until early January 2014, the Regional-Express service RE 2 ran between Mannheim, Heidelberg, Sinsheim and Heilbronn every two hours.
-These mostly crossed RB 74 services in Bad Rappenau.
-These services were restored in May 2015 and stop in Bad Rappenau.
+From the timetable change on 15 December 2019, SWEG Bahn Stuttgart (then Abellio Rail Baden-Württemberg) have operated the RE traffic on the Mannheim–Heilbronn route with the lines renamed at that time RE 10a (via Eberbach) and RE 10b.
+The lines are operated with Bombardier Talent 2.5 electric multiple units.